-The data obtained with cytochrome b sequences and microsatellites lead to the following scenario for the evolutionary history of A. agrarius: this species appeared around 5 Myrs ago (Michaux et al., 2002; Suzuki et al., 2003) in the Asian Far East and probably in China (higher genetic and nucleotide diversities for cytochrome b; higher allelic richness for microsatellites, signal of more stable populations in this region).
+Our findings based on cytochrome b sequences and microsatellites lead to the following scenario for the evolutionary history of A. agrarius: this species appeared around 5 Myrs ago (Michaux et al., 2002; Suzuki et al., 2003) in the Asian Far East and probably in China (higher genetic and nucleotide diversities for cytochrome b; higher allelic richness for microsatellites, signal of more stable populations in this region).
 Later, it would have expanded in other Extreme East Asian areas, such as the Ussuriland (Russian Far East).
 Indeed, the Median Joining Network, the Fst analyses and the microsatellite results evidenced close relationships between populations from both regions.
-The origin of A. agrarius in Far East Asia is also corroborated by effective population size estimations (cytochrome b sequences and microsatellites), which evidenced a population size three times higher on the Eastern range part as compared to the Western one.
+The origin of A. agrarius in Far East Asia is also corroborated by effective population size estimations (cytochrome b sequences and microsatellites), which evidenced a population size around three times higher on the Eastern range part as compared to the Western one.

-Around 150 000 years ago, as suggested by the IM analyses, A. agrarius has been able to colonise the Central Palearctic region, maybe via Chinese populations.
-Indeed, the network evidenced closer relationships between these latter populations.
-This result is similar to others previously obtained using proteins and RAPD-PCR method (Atopkin et al., 2007) but is different to those obtained by Sakka et al. (2010), which proposed a closer relationship between Western and Far East Russian populations.
+Around 150 000 years ago, as suggested by the IM analyses, A. agrarius would have been able to colonise the Central Palearctic region, probably via Far East populations.
+Indeed, the network evidenced closer relationships between these last populations.
+This result is similar to others results previously obtained using cytochrome b sequences (Sakka et al. (2010) .
+In contrast, it is different to those obtained by proteins and RAPD-PCR methods (Atopkin et al., 2007), which proposed a closer relationship between Western and chinese populations.
 However, as observed in several other organisms (Stakel, 1998), a western colonisation via the Chinese striped field mouse appears unlikely as important biogeographic barriers, such as the Himalayan Mountains or the Gobi desert, surround this region.
-The precise origin of first colonisers to the West is therefore to be studied more precisely, with a higher sampling of A. agrarius from China and the Far East of Russia.
+The precise origin of first colonisers to the West is therefore likely the Far East of Russia.

 From this period, the Central-Western Palearctic populations (Western group) started to differentiate from the Russian Far East and Chinese ones even if some gene flow continued happening between animals from both distributions ranges as suggested by microsatellite data.
 This gene flow seemed to be higher from East to the West than the contrary.

-Our dating estimation for the disjunction of the A. agrarius ranges appear much more older as compared to those proposed by Atopkin et al. (2007).
+Our dating estimation for the disjunction of the A. agrarius ranges appear much older as compared to those proposed by Atopkin et al. (2007).
 Indeed, they estimated that this separation occurred later, during the Holocene, and that it was associated to a strong dryness period in this region, which caused rarefaction, and in some cases, the disappearance of trees, shrubs and grasslands.
-However, other similar climatic events would have happened around 150 000 years ago and would have lead to the same isolations.
-Indeed, our estimations correspond to the end of the Riss ice age, which led to particularly cold and dry climates.
+However, other similar climatic events would have happened around 150 000 years ago and would have led to similar isolation.
+Indeed, our estimations correspond to the end of the Riss ice age, which was characterized by particularly cold and dry climates.